rafi007akhtar/angular-course-projects/README.md

 }
 ```

-For tapping into the response and performing common operations, refer to this [file](./8-http-01-start/src/app/logging-interceptor.service.ts).

-Next, add this service in the `providers` array of app module file.
+Next, add this service in the `providers` array of app module [file](./8-http-01-start/src/app/app.module.ts).
 Keep in mind to:

 - add the class as a value of the `useClass` property
-- provide the `HTTP_INTERCEPTOR` enum which is needed for this service.
+- provide the `HTTP_INTERCEPTOR` token which is needed for this service.

 ```ts
 {